-Right now the things I like to make the most are interactive installations – environments of light and sound with which people can interact and play.
-I’m a musician, composer and sound designer, and mash up classical saxophone and piano with live looping, synthesizers, and glitchy DIY handmade electronic instruments.
-When I’m not busy making things (or helping other people find the resources they need to make things), I play a lot of roller derby, travel when I can, drink a lot of coffee, wear silly outfits, and spend too much time on the internet.
+Hi!
+My name is Caly, and I’m an artist based in St. Paul, Minnesota.
+My newest works are interactive installations – environments of light and sound with which people can interact and play.
+I’m a programmer, musician and sound designer, and mash up classical saxophone and piano with live looping, synthesizers, and glitchy DIY electronic instruments.
+When I’m not busy making things, you might find me playing roller derby, wearing silly outfits, or spending too much time on the internet.

-My newest body of work includes installations incorporating sound, light, interactivity, and indeterminacy based on participant input: that something, a light or sound or activity, changes with the intervention of audience members.
+My newest body of work is comprised of installations that incorporate sound, light, interactivity and indeterminacy.
+I create environments where something, a light or sound or activity, can change based on participant input.
 I am interested in interactive work as a way to challenge the notion that art is to be seen and not touched, and assumptions that technology, art, or creation in general are inaccessible or reserved for an elite.